Robert Greenblatt (anti war activist): House Un-American Activities Committee

 In 1969 Greenblatt was subpoenaed by The House Un-American Activities Committee, who seized a large quantity of documents and forced him to testify.
-Charges were eventually dropped "but not before HUAC's autumnal carnival" in the words of the Village Voice.
+Charges were eventually dropped "but not before HUAC's autumnal carnival" the Village Voice reported.

 Greenblatt's cross examination was led by Richard Howard Ichord Jr., last chairman of the House Un-American Activities Committee.
 Greenblatt was defended by prominent civil rights lawyer Sanford M. Katz.

 Greenblatt was quite combative with the committee, arguing that their actions were reminiscent of the fascist tendencies he had escaped from in Nazi occupied Europe.

 "I will tell you when I came to this country.
-After spending several years in ghettos, in repressive institutions in Hungary and Germany ...
-I spent several years in ghettos in Hungary.
+After spending several years in ghettos, in repressive institutions in Hungary and Germany, I spent several years in ghettos in Hungary.
 I spent years in concentration camps in Germany under the most blatant kind of Fascist rule — which again, and at that time, was justified, in the name of protecting the security of the countries then involved.
 It was at that time justified as a way of separating out the people that were endangering the security of that country, and I may remind the Chair that ultimately the people who were so described were exterminated."

-"I came to the United States when I had had enough of that kind of fascism and thought I could meet with a different kind of condition in this country. ...
+"I came to the United States when I had had enough of that kind of fascism and thought I could meet with a different kind of condition in this country.
 The country is the country of Hungary, at a time when fascism was rising in Hungary and at a time when this kind of intimidation was at approximately the same stage as it seems to be in the events surrounding these hearings."